royerlab/napari-chatgpt/README.md

 ## Disclaimer:

-Do not use this software lightly; it will download libraries of its own volition and write any code that it deems necessary; it might actually do what you ask, even if it is a very bad idea.
+Do not use this software lightly; it will download libraries of its own volition and write any code it deems necessary; it might do what you ask, even if it is a very bad idea.
 Also, beware that it might _misunderstand_ what you ask and then do something bad in ways that elude you.
 For example, it is unwise to use Omega to delete 'some' files from your system; it might end up deleting more than that if you are unclear in